edge-ml/edge-ml/README.md

 ```
 curl https://raw.githubusercontent.com/edge-ml/edge-ml/master/run.sh | sh
 ```

+## Debug components
+First build the docker image by executing `sudo docker-compose build` in the root folder of the project.

+Then start the database by running `sudo docker-compose up mongo`.

+Then run `npm start` in the following order in each sub-module's folder:
+- authentication
+- backend
+- frontend

 # Acknowledgements
 This project was partially supported by the German Federal Ministry of Education and Research (BMBF) as part of the project AURA, grant 16SV8296.